nickserv/danamccurdy.com/_posts/2014-06-01-letting-go-letting-in.md

 category: being-human
 ---

-It's not until you let everything go
+Ony when you let everything go
-that you can let everything in.
+can you let everything in.